-To infuse contemporary art and creativity into the community through compelling exhibitions, dynamic educational experiences, and access to the artistic process.
+The Delaware Contemporary is an art space that infuses contemporary art and creativity into our community through compelling exhibitions, dynamic educational experiences, and access to the artistic process.

 WELCOMING: We welcome and embrace all who seek to experience art.